altocodenl/tagaway/readme.md

    - Create group that groups people.
    - Filters.
    - Themes for the interface.
-   - Mark tag as private/hide tag from normal view?
+   - Private mode on/off; when on, tags marked as private are shown.
    - Set date manually?
    - Order pictures within tag?
 Set priorities!